 We can only accept personal checks, money orders or cashier’s checks for your passport fee; we cannot send money through the mail.
 Fees to the U.S. Dept. of State for a family may be combined on one check and fees to the City of Newport may be combined on one check or we can accept cash for our portion of the fees if this is more convenient for you.

-Expedited 2-3 week service fees for children costs an additional $60 and is only guaranteed if two-way overnight postage is paid. ($154.85 to U.S. Dept of State & $39.85 to the City of Newport.)
+Expedited 2-3 week service fees for children costs an additional $60 and is only guaranteed if two-way overnight postage is paid.
+(Overnight postage will further increase the costs paid.)

 All applicants must appear in person.
 Children under 16 must be accompanied by both parents.
 In the event of sole custody the appropriate paperwork must be provided.
 If both parents are not able to appear with the child, a notarized statement of consent from the absent parent may be acceptable, please ask for the specific requirements and form.

 Adult passports are good for 10 years.
 Children’s passports are good for 5 years.

 Renewals may be done yourself by mail if you can submit your old passport, if you were at least 16 when it was issued, if it was issued less than 15 years ago and if your name has not changed except by marriage or court order.
 (If you meet the criteria, you renew your passport yourself by mail even when expediting, our office has the forms but cannot handle renewals for you.)